TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 If you want to use the source...
 1) Clone the "cdePlugins" depot to your local drive
-2) Add the project "src/093 - CDMyNetwork"
+2) Add the project "src/093 - C-DMyNetwork"
 3) Add a reference to this new project to your Host Project
 4) Run the solution (Make sure your starting project is the Host)

 If you now login to your NMI, you will see the NMI for the Network Plugin.
 Lets create some "Digital Twins" in the network plugin.

-In the C-DEngine a "Digital Twin" is a "Thing" managed by the C-DEngine.
+>In the C-DEngine a "Digital Twin" is a "Thing" managed by the C-DEngine.
-A "Thing" (or the base class "TheBaseThing") is owned by a plugin and represents the state and events of a physical device.
+A "Thing" (of the base class "TheBaseThing") is owned by a plugin and represents the state and events of a physical device.
+Things are managed and stored in TheThingRegistry.

 In case of the network plugins, we are creating digital twins of ping-able network end points such as the DNS Server of Google (at 8.8.8.8).

 1) To add add a digital (endpoint) twin click on the "Devices/Network Status" tile in the NMI